LudgerHentschel/unifiedig/docs/how-it-works.md

 invent one.
 CBaseline constructs a weighted distribution of observed inputs whose mean model prediction equals `f0`; that object can be passed directly to `uig.Explainer`.

+## Prediction and loss use the same path construction

+The equations above explain the prediction function `f`.
+To explain loss for observation `i`, substitute `g_i(x) = loss(y_i, f(x))`, holding `y_i` fixed along every baseline-to-observation path.
+The weighted path definition and completeness identity are unchanged; they now reconstruct loss rather than a prediction or class score.

+For smooth models, the loss derivative composes with the model Jacobian through the chain rule at each integration node.
+For trees, the structural calculation accounts for loss changes at the same split crossings.
+The baseline values become target-specific mean losses, so even a shared baseline population may produce different reference losses across observations.

+This is why the two questions can share most computational machinery while having different interpretations.
+See [loss attribution](loss.md) for the prediction-versus-loss comparison, a numerical example, and support limits.

 ## What remains fixed